evpo/EncryptPad/docs/en/readme.md

 ## Command line interface

+### encryptcli
+<div id="command-line-encryptcli"></div>

 **encryptcli** is the executable to encrypt / decrypt files in command line.
 Run it without arguments to see available parameters.
 Below is an example of encrypting a file with a key:

     # generate a new key and protect it with the passphrase "key".
     # --key-pwd-fd 0 for reading the key passphrase from descriptor 0